Labi Siffre: Career

-He released six albums between 1970 and 1975.
-In the early 1970s, three of his singles became hits: "It Must Be Love" (No. 14, 1971, and performed the song on the BBC's Top of the Pops) (later covered by and a No. 4 hit for Madness, for which Siffre himself appeared in the video); "Crying Laughing Loving Lying" (No. 11, 1972); and "Watch Me" (No. 29, 1972).
 In 1978, Siffre took part in the heats to represent the UK in the Eurovision Song Contest.
 He performed "Solid Love", co-written with Tom Shapiro, which placed fifth of the 12 songs up for consideration at the A Song for Europe contest.
 Additionally, he co-wrote the song "We Got It Bad", performed by Bob James, which came in 10th.
+"Solid Love" was issued as a single on EMI, but failed to chart.